Shop By Category

 To look and feel your best while using incontinence protection products, follow these tips:

 Do you struggle with diabetes incontinence?
-Take our bladder protection quiz and get a free sample pack to try.
+Take our bladder protection quiz and get a sample pack to try.

 Izci Y, Topsever P, Filiz TM, Cinar ND, Uludağ C, Lagro-Janssen T. The association between diabetes mellitus and urinary incontinence in adult women.
 Int Urogynecol J Pelvic Floor Dysfunct.
 2009 Aug;20(8):947-52. doi: 10.1007/s00192-009-0888-8.
 Epub 2009 Apr 30.
 PMID: 19404561; PMCID: PMC2706373.